 The industry's shrunken prospects will also have a huge impact on equipment suppliers, says Carl R. Johnson, president of market researcher Infrastructure.
 "Consolidation is inevitable," he warns, because only the top seven or so chipmakers can afford to keep on buying the latest gear for turning out chips with ever-thinner circuit lines.
 The rest, says Johnson, may never go below today's cutting edge of 130 nanometers, or 1/800th the width of a human hair.
 "The smaller guys are going to have to learn to live with products that use existing process technology," he says.

-There are two facets to Moore's Law: Using the thinner lines to stuff more power onto the same size chip, or using thinner lines to shrink the size of an existing chip.
-Since chip size determines 95%-plus of a chip's cost, shrinking the size by 50% cuts costs by that amount.
+Moore's Law has two facets: Using the thinner lines to stuff more power onto the same size chip, or using thinner lines to shrink the size of an existing chip.
+Since size determines 95%-plus of a chip's cost, shrinking the size by 50% cuts costs by that amount.
 The latter aspect is the key to chips being used in lower-cost gadgets.
-The former is the key to supercomputers on a chip, gigabit memory chips, system-on-chip circuits, etc.
+The former is the key to supercomputers on a chip, gigabit memory chips, and system-on-chip circuits.

 FLATTENING OUT.
 What everyone will probably have to live with is the chip industry's cycle of ups and downs every few years -- although the magnitude of the swings could diminish.
 In the coming upturn, the SIA sees global sales cresting at a record of $206 billion in 2004, up from $142 billion this year.
 Then, after leveling off for a breather in 2005, the industry will be set for the next boom -- or perhaps another downturn.

 Savvy investors will still have silicon waves to ride, but not the huge cresting ones of the last four decades.
-By Otis Port in New York
+Port covers technology for BusinessWeek from New York